PushAppsService/PushAppsSDK/README.md

 ====

 1. Add PushApps.framework to your xcode project.
-Please make sure that the "Copy items into destination group's folder (if needed)" is NOT checked. import PushTech/PushTech.h into your AppDelegate.m file.
-Also, please make sure you included AdSupport.framework in your project.
+Please make sure that the "Copy items into destination group's folder (if needed)" is NOT checked.

+2. Make sure you include AdSupport.framework in your project.

+3. Place "#import <PushApps/PushApps.h>" in your AppDelegate.h file.
+If you need, you can also declare on delegation <PushAppsDelegate>, in order to get notified on push and more events.

-2. In your application didFinishLaunchingWithOptions method inside the AppDelegate, add the following line:
+4. In your application didFinishLaunchingWithOptions method inside the AppDelegate, add the following line:

     ```objective-c
-    [[PushTechManager sharedInstance] startPushTechWithAppToken:APP_TOKEN andAppId:APP_ID
-        withLaunchOptions:launchOptions];
+    [[PushAppsManager sharedInstance] startPushAppsWithAppToken:@"1a3267ab-aa11-4bb2-8dda-034b3a6566ee" withLaunchOptions:launchOptions];
+    [[PushAppsManager sharedInstance] setDelegate:self]; // optional
     ```

-3. In your AppDelegate, at the end of the file, at the following line:
+5. In your AppDelegate, at the end of the file, at the following line:

     ```objective-c
     #pragma push notification